morty-faas/cli/README.md

 # CLI morty

-Morty cli is a tool to help you to create, build and deploy your function.
+Morty CLI is a tool that helps you to create, build and deploy your function.

 # Usage